updatez#

 The

-file format is a zipped archive of files named after the variables they contain.
-The archive is not compressed and each file in the archive contains one variable in.npy
+.npzfile format is a zipped archive of files named after the variables they contain.
+The archive is not compressed and each file in the archive contains one variable in.npyformat.
+For a description of the.npyformat, seenumpy.lib.format.When opening the saved

-to be defined twice in the call toupdatez
+fileas this would cause the argumentfileto be defined twice in the call toupdatez.Contrary to

 >>> import os >>> from tempfile import mkstemp >>> import numpy as np >>> fd, outfile = mkstemp('.npz') >>> os.close(fd) >>> x = np.arange(10) >>> y = np.sin(x) >>> xnew = np.arange(15) >>> ynew = np.sin(xnew)